MicrosoftDocs/VBA-Docs/api/Excel.WorksheetFunction.AverageIf.md

 If no cells in the range meet the criteria, **AverageIf** generates an error value.

-You can use the wildcard characters, question mark (?) and asterisk (*), in criteria.
+Use the wildcard characters, question mark (?) and asterisk (*), in criteria.
 A question mark matches any single character; an asterisk matches any sequence of characters.
 If you want to find an actual question mark or asterisk, type a tilde (~) before the character.

 Average_range does not have to be the same size and shape as range.
 The actual cells that are averaged are determined by using the top, left cell in average_range as the beginning cell, and then including cells that correspond in size and shape to range.
 For example: